ayoayco/blog/_posts/2018-01-02-hello-world.md

 ---
 title: "Hello, World!
-A New Site for Dev Life Hacks!"
+A New Site for Web Development Life Hacks!"
 permalink: "/hello-world"
 image: "hello-world.jpg"
 image-attrib: "Photo stock by Lukas from Pexel."